Rule 23(c)(4) Issue Certification: Reconciling the Conflict With Rule 23(b)(3)'s Predominance Requirement

 - What impact does the rise in issue class certifications have on the trial and settlement of class claims?

-- How can the various circuit court opinions on Rule 23(c)(4) issue classes be leveraged by class action practitioners at the certification stage?
+- How class action practitioners leverage the various circuit court opinions on Rule 23(c)(4) issue classes at the certification stage?

 Shook, Hardy & Bacon